Skip to main content

 Variation in Residential Care Community Resident Characteristics, by Size of Community: United States, 2020

 Examines residential care communities in 2020 by community size, which is calculated by the number of residential care beds in their community: 4-25 beds, 26-50 beds, or over 50 beds.
-Includes data further broken down by resident age, race/ethnicity, Medicaid beneficiary status, prevalence of chronic conditions, and assistance needs for walking, bathing, eating, and other life skills.
+Includes data further broken down by selected resident characteristics, including age; Medicaid beneficiary status; prevalence of chronic conditions; and assistance needs for walking, bathing, eating.

 Author(s): Christine Caffrey, Amanuel Melekin, Zhaohui Lu, Manisha Sengupta